Analyzing Virgin Galactic (SPCE) and The Competition

-Virgin Galactic (NYSE: SPCE) is one of 23 public companies in the “Transportation services” industry, but how does it weigh in compared to its rivals?
-We will compare Virgin Galactic to similar companies based on the strength of its valuation, profitability, analyst recommendations, dividends, earnings, institutional ownership and risk.
+Virgin Galactic (NYSE: SPCE) is one of 23 public companies in the “Transportation services” industry, but how does it contrast to its peers?
+We will compare Virgin Galactic to similar companies based on the strength of its dividends, institutional ownership, profitability, analyst recommendations, risk, valuation and earnings.

-This table compares Virgin Galactic and its rivals revenue, earnings per share and valuation.
+This table compares Virgin Galactic and its peers top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue